FinGPT: Open-Source Financial Large Language Models: Overview of FinGPT: An Open-Source Framework for FinLLMs

 \section{Overview of FinGPT: An Open-Source Framework for FinLLMs}

-FinGPT represents an innovative open-source framework designed specifically for applying large language models (LLMs) within the financial domain.
-As delineated in Fig. 1, FinGPT consists of four fundamental components: Data Source, Data Engineering, LLMs, and Applications.
-Each of these components plays a crucial role in maintaining the functionality and adaptability of FinGPT in addressing dynamic financial data and market conditions. \begin{itemize}[leftmargin=*] \item \textbf{Data source layer}: The starting point of the FinGPT pipeline is the Data Source Layer, which orchestrates the acquisition of extensive financial data from a wide array of online sources.
+FinGPT represents an innovative open-source framework designed specifically for FinLLMs.
+As delineated in Fig. \ref{fig:framework}, FinGPT consists of four components: Data Source, Data Engineering, LLMs, and Applications.
+Each plays a crucial role in maintaining the functionality and adaptability of FinGPT. \begin{itemize}[leftmargin=*] \item \textbf{Data source layer}: The starting point is the Data Source Layer, which orchestrates the acquisition of extensive financial data from a wide array of online sources.
 This layer ensures comprehensive market coverage by integrating data from news websites, social media platforms, financial statements, market trends, and more.
-The goal is to capture every nuance of the market, thereby addressing the inherent temporal sensitivity of financial data.
+The goal is to capture the nuance of the market, thereby addressing the inherent temporal sensitivity.

-\item \textbf{Data engineering layer}: This layer focuses on the real-time processing of NLP data to tackle the challenges of \textit{high temporal sensitivity} and \textit{low signal-to-noise ratio} inherent in financial data.
+\item \textbf{Data engineering layer}: This layer focuses on the real-time processing of text data to tackle the challenges of \textit{high temporal sensitivity} and \textit{low signal-to-noise ratio} inherent in financial data.
 It incorporates state-of-the-art NLP techniques to filter noise and highlight the most salient pieces of information.

-\item \textbf{LLMs layer}: Lying at the heart, it encompasses various fine-tuning methodologies, with a priority on lightweight adaptation, to keep the model updated and pertinent.
-By maintaining an updated model, FinGPT can deal with the highly dynamic nature of financial data, ensuring its responses are in sync with the current financial climate.
+\item \textbf{LLMs layer}: Lying at the heart, it encompasses various fine-tuning methodologies, prioritizing lightweight adaptation, to keep the model updated and pertinent.
+By maintaining an updated model, FinGPT can take care of the highly dynamic nature of financial data, ensuring its responses are in sync with the current financial climate.

+\item \textbf{Tasks layer}: The tasks layer is designed to provide building blocks.
+This layer serves a dual purpose: first, it executes a variety of fundamental tasks that are crucial in the FinLLMs landscape, such as sentiment analysis, content summarization, and numerical reasoning.
+Second, it establishes a standardized set of metrics and attributes.
+These standardized elements act not only as indicators but also as benchmarks, facilitating both performance evaluation and comparative analysis in the domain of FinLLMs.

 \item \textbf{Application layer}: The final component of FinGPT is the Applications Layer, designed to demonstrate the practical applicability of FinGPT.
-It offers hands-on tutorials and demo applications for financial tasks, including robo-advisory services, quantitative trading, and low-code development.
-These practical demonstrations not only serve as a guide to potential users but also underscore the transformative potential of LLMs in finance.
+It offers hands-on tutorials and demo applications for financial tasks, including robo-advisory services and sentiment analysis.
+These practical demos not only serve as a guide to potential users but also underscore the transformative potential of FinLLMs.

 \end{itemize}